On That Big Lake

 We just never expected to face death that day on that big lake.

-With water coming in the boat now, Frank yelled to prepare, and to tie the tackle gear to the anchor,
+With water coming in the boat now, Frank yelled to tie the tackle gear to the anchor,

 I am sure that we all silently realized that the boat would soon be flooded; and the closest landing was still far away,